psripathy/LEARNING/Storage_DB.md

 Why?
 When data is ever increasing.

 Eg, Uber drivers keep sending their location data every few minutes.
 And if drivers keep increasing, data will keep growing exponentially.
-But queries will be low only on this huge data, like what locations for a given driver id.
+Limited set of queries, like what locations for a given driver id. of queries, like what locations for a given driver id.

 Options: Cassandra, Hbase